This article will show you how to use Packing Rules. There are 3 Methods of Shipping you can set on a Packing Rule:

 This setting in ShipperHQ will allow you to limit certain carriers to rate off of dimensional shipping (dimensional weight vs actual weight) and non selected carriers to weight only.

-If you wanted your LTL carriers to rate shipments only based off of weight and then wanted your FedEx Carrier to rate based off of Dimensional then you would select FedEx in this field and that behavior would take effect.
+If you wanted your LTL carriers to rate shipments only based off of their weight and then wanted your FedEx Carrier to rate based off of Dimensional then you would select FedEx in this field and that behavior would take effect.

-- Navigate to Features > Dimensional Rules in ShipperHQ
+Advanced Features > Dimensional Packingin ShipperHQ

 Dimensional Padding and Tolerance